 It’s taken a while and we could dwell on that, but in recent years decision makers across all sectors have started to move the needle on the sustainability front.

 Many factors play into the timing: politics and regulations, social pressure, brand image, innovation and new market opportunities, maturity of clean technologies, sincere environmental concerns, cost-efficiency.
-And, to be honest: boomers having children (and grandchildren).
+And, to be honest: Boomers and Gen-X having children (and grandchildren).

 One could claim that the internet has been the most profound disruptive technology of this century so far.
 It has been THE catalyst for technological progress.